Annie: Chair of the Young Carers Council

 I joined Carers in Hertfordshire in April 2017 after working in the Sports Development Sector and was very excited to join the Young Carers Team.
 I was fortunate enough to work with some young carers on a summer sports project which was really fun, and I am excited to start meeting even more people to see how I might be able to help.
 Like Amy my role is to come and hear what you would like to say, as well as to find out if there is anything that would help you.
 That may be some information or a local club you can go to, or simply the chance to talk about how things are going.
 I love chatting to young carers and am a good listener, so just let me know if you want to talk about anything!

 I have worked for Carers in Herts since 2013.
-Currently I am the Team Leader of Young Carers while Laura is on maternity leave.
-My job is to look after the lovely team of Carer Support Advisors – Gemma and Amy.
+Joint Team Leader with Laura.
+My job is to look after the lovely team of Carer Support Advisors – Gemma, Amy and Rachel.
 I also set up the activities which young carers come to and organise lots of things in the background like courses for other professionals.
-Supporting the Young Carers Council comes in my role too.
 Before becoming a team leader I went out and completed the home visits, so have met quite a lot of young carers out there.
 I love being on the activities now as it means I still get to meet lots of young carers and get to know everyone.

-I have worked at Carers in Hertfordshire for nearly a year now, starting out by helping with HR and Events, and have been working with the Young Carers team since August 2017.
-I am currently the caseworker for East Herts, North Herts and Broxbourne, meaning I get to meet lots of young carers, whether in their homes or out at activities which are invaluable opportunities for a caring break and to meet other individuals with a similar family life.
-I really enjoy getting out and about and seeing what a difference being part of this organisation can do to young carers all over the county.
-Before I worked at Carers in Hertfordshire, I worked in PR, but I have been volunteering with The Scout Association and Girlguiding UK for over 6 years and have always enjoyed helping and working with young people.
+I have been working with the Young Carers team since August 2017.
+I am currently the caseworker for East Herts, Hertsmere and Broxbourne, meaning I get to meet lots of young carers, whether in their homes or out at activities which are invaluable opportunities for a caring break and to meet other young carers.
+I really enjoy getting out and about and seeing what a difference being part of this organisation can do.
+Before Carers in Hertfordshire, I worked in PR, but I have been volunteering with The Scout Association and Girlguiding UK for over 10 years and have always enjoyed helping and working with young people.